This website uses cookies to enhance your experience

 Wednesday 5 July 2023

 Join us this year to celebrate all of the outstanding achievements of our Prep School pupils.
 Celebrations and prize giving will commence at 11am, followed by strawberries and fizz for parents, and refreshments for pupils in the marquee; a wonderful opportunity to bring our ever-growing community together.
-All family and friends of Queen's College welcome.
+All family and friends of Queen's College welcome. -Please note prize giving will begin promptly at 11am, we ask for arrivals from 10:30am to be seated at 10:45am.

 Queen's College marquee - Lower pitches